Rsiqueiros664/Tcp-ip-Internet-Booster/README.md

 # Tcp-ip-Internet-Booster
-Boosts ypur internet speed, Cleans Cleans Interfaces and Subinterfaces, Renews ip addresses
+Boosts your internet speed, Cleans Interfaces and Subinterfaces ipv4 and ipv6, Renews ip addresses reconfigures tcp settings and puts everything back into default